Current Issue: Generosity

 Allen Walworth and Richard Stearns offer prophetic calls for us to be generous with our resources.
 Patricia Snell Herzog examines our "comfortable guilt" with giving so much less than we want to give or our religious commitments require.
 She recommends that we foster a new culture of giving in our congregations, and for this Ruben Swint has a suggestion: that we learn to speak the language of generosity as well as the language of stewardship.
 Jonathan and Elizabeth Sands Wise provide a winsome portrait of a generous and hospitable lifestyle.

 Christian Reflection is an ideal resource for discipleship training in the church.
 Multiple copies are available for group study at $3.00 per copy.

-The study guides and lesson plans integrate Bible study, prayer, and worship to explore work's goodness in the Christian moral life and diagnose its contemporary diseases.
+The study guides and lesson plans integrate Bible study, prayer, and worship to explore the role of generosity in our discipleship.
 The guides can be used in a series or individually.
 You may download and reproduce them for personal or group use.

 Study Guides and Lesson Plans (Download the set of five Study Guides)